Arkansas Court Records

 Does Arkansas Recognize Common Law Marriages in Other States?

+Yes.
+Under the Full Faith and Credit Clause, common-law couples may enjoy the same rights as legally married couples in Arkansas.
 Sections 9–11–107 further reinforce this stance.
-Under this law, all state courts recognize common-law marriages contracted in states where they are legal.
+Under this statute, state courts are obligated to recognize common-law marriages contracted in states where they are legal.
 This means a common-law marriage contracted in Iowa is also legal in Arkansas.

 What Other Marriages are Legal in Arkansas?